-- 21. The following personal factors caused or contributed to abuse and neglect of children and young people at Van Asch College and Kelston School for the Deaf: - a.
+- 224. The following personal factors caused or contributed to abuse and neglect of children and young people: - a.
 Abuse was carried out by staff who exploited the power imbalance they had over the Deaf children and young people in their care. - b.
 Abuse was carried out some older peers who exploited the power imbalance they had over some of the younger Deaf children and young people. - c.
 Disconnection from whānau at a young age and the absence of positive family and Deaf role models, together with no day-to-day love and care from family, contributed to older individuals abusing younger Deaf children and young people. - d.
-Some survivors were abused in the presence of or with the knowledge of bystanders who were staff, who did nothing to stop the abuse or neglect.

-- 22. The following institutional factors caused or contributed to abuse and neglect at Van Asch College and Kelston School for the Deaf: - a.
+Some survivors were abused in the presence of or with the knowledge of bystanders who were staff, who did nothing to stop the abuse or neglect. - 225.
+The following institutional factors caused or contributed to abuse and neglect: - a.
 Deaf culture and Sign Language were denied through the mandated oral approach to education. - b.
 Deaf people were not involved in school leadership or decision-making positions at the schools to shape the education of Deaf children. - c.
 Families and whānau were not supported to learn to communicate through Sign Language with their Deaf child, and to understand Deaf culture. - d.
 The schools were understaffed.
 There was a high turnover and many staff lacked relevant qualifications and expertise and were not properly trained for their positions of trust.
 There were no vetting procedures for staff. - e.
 Māori did not receive funding or support to provide care for tāngata Turi Māori in te ao Māori ways in the community. - f.
 Racism toward tāngata Turi Māori meant they suffered more abuse and neglect than their Pākehā peers. - g.
-Survivors were unable to communicate abuse and neglect due to the denial of Sign Language, and a lack of education on sex and sexual abuse. - Inadequate complaint policies and practices led to inadequate responses to abuse and neglect, and likely contributed to the underreporting of abuse and neglect. - There were barriers for Deaf children and young people to make complaints, including not having the language to complain to family and school management. - j.
+Survivors were unable to communicate abuse and neglect due to the denial of Sign Language, and a lack of education on sex and sexual abuse.

+- h.
+Inadequate complaint policies and practices led to inadequate responses to abuse and neglect, and likely contributed to the underreporting of abuse and neglect. - i.
+There were barriers for Deaf children and young people to make complaints, including not having the language to complain to family and school management. - j.
 Abuse and neglect were seldom reported by management or staff to NZ Police.
 When abuse and neglect was reported, NZ Police failed to carry out adequate and timely investigations. - k.
-Insufficient staff supervision of the boarding hostels led to prevalent abuse and neglect in that environment.

-- 23. The following structural, systemic, practical and societal factors caused or contributed to abuse and neglect at Van Asch College and Kelston School for the Deaf: - a.
+Insufficient staff supervision of the boarding hostels led to prevalent abuse and neglect in that environment. - 226.
+The following structural, systemic, practical and societal factors caused or contributed to abuse and neglect: - a.
 State policy emphasis on institutionalisation for Deaf education, and insufficient oversight and monitoring by the Department of Education and its Special Education Unit, contributed to abuse and educational neglect occurring and continuing at the deaf schools. - b.
 Audist views contributed to Deaf children, young people and adults being viewed by society as having a deficit and being unproductive.
 These views continued inside the deaf schools with discrimination and abuse against Deaf children and young people because they could not communicate orally. - c.
 There was a lack of diversity among the governance, management and staff at the deaf schools, which were predominantly hearing Pākehā with no lived experience of being Deaf. - d.
 Societal attitudes that were ignorant of te Tiriti o Waitangi were present in the deaf schools where Māori cultural identities, heritage and language were not recognised.